ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 │ [1,2,3,4,nan,nan,NULL,NULL]                   │
 └───────────────────────────────────────────────┘
 ```
-You can pass to the `arraySort` function the lambda function.
+You can use lambda functions with the `arraySort` function.
 For details, see the [Higher-order Functions](higher_order_functions.md) section.

 ## arrayReverseSort(arr1)